kfrank/kfrank.github.io/_posts/2014-11-14-how-the-ux-designer-killed-design.md

 Somewhere along the way, the collective makers of the web realized the importance of ux (yay!) while neglected advocating for visual design—the cast aside casualty.
 Instead of judging the quality of a website as a whole, user experience design became the most important factor.
 Yet, a users judge of a website’s credibility does not stop before visual design.
 If a website has a great experience and still looks horrible, users will still be confused.
 Prentice Mathew [observed this](https://medium.com/@prenticemathew/ux-specialists-are-killing-web-design-50b7d7607c13) when Gov.uk won the [“Design of the year award”](http://www.bbc.co.uk/news/entertainment-arts-22164715):

-*“Visual Design is still the most important pillar which supports the UX (don’t forget the the “X” stands for “Experience”) framework, and most users still evaluate the credibility of a website based solely on it’s visual appeal.”*
+*“Visual Design is still the most important pillar which supports the UX (don’t forget the “X” stands for “Experience”) framework, and most users still evaluate the credibility of a website based solely on it’s visual appeal.”*

 This attitude is further reflected in the salary difference between [ux designers](http://www.coroflot.com/designsalaryguide/user-experience-designer/united-states) and [web designers](http://www.coroflot.com/designsalaryguide/web-designer/united-states).
-UX designers are consistently paid more even though visual designers have all the skills they need to know how to be a compentent ux designer on top of what they already practice.
+UX designers are consistently paid more even though visual designers have all the skills they need to know how to be a competent ux designer on top of what they already practice.
 The placement of a button drives engagement while the overall style affects credibility.
 The choice of fonts influences the users’ disposition.
 A lawyer’s website set in comic sans will always prove too unprofessional and negatively accept business.

 User experience processes—such as user testing, research, and creating personas— reinforce (or weaken) these assumptions made in visual design.